Copyright © 2015

+The chairman of the Federal Communications Commission, Kevin Martin, is proposing that the organization continue its long-standing ban on in-flight cellphone calls, says USA Today.
+Most of the FCC's commissioners are said to support Martin's position.
+While a lifting of the ban was proposed back in 2004, support has since lost momentum, mainly due to a lack of interest from wireless companies and the public.
 Technical problems have persisted as well: hardware developed by AirCell was to have prevented intereference with ground calls, but initial tests failed, and the company is now retooling its product.
 Moreover, the Federal Aviation Administration has only recently begun testing the effect of cellphones on navigation equipment, the most frequently cited reason for the ban's existence.
 Some are also supporting it not because of safety concerns, but because of the noise and distraction cellphones might cause.
 The ban is only likely to be overturned in the near future if this year's planned European deployment proves successful.

 Griffin Technology today began shipping its newly updated iTrip for iPod nano, the latest addition to the company's iTrip product line that is redesigned to fit the sleek lines of the new second-generation iPod nano. iTrip for second-generation Nanos is designed as a grab-and-go solution for users who want to play an iPod on both auto and home stereo systems.
 The accessory works as a sled, broadcasting the iPod's music wirelessly to the car or home stereo FM radio.
 Griffin's SmartDisplay technology enables users to view iTrip's setup and control information on the iPod nano screen, and the iTrip automatically adjusts output volume for distortion-free play.
 The device features a mini-USB port to charge the iPod while in use, and is priced at $50.

 Saitek today hoped to inject color into the typically conservative world of notebook mice with its PM09 collection.
 The green, pink, orange, and yellow mice are a good fit for Easter baskets, Saitek claims.
 Each is ambidextrous, rounded, and rubberized for a steady grip no matter which hand is used.
 Tracking is handled by an 800 DPI optical sensor.
 All four colors of the holiday-themed, three-button scroll mouse are available today for $20 and plugs into virtually any USB-equipped computer. [via CrunchGear]